mkurzydlowski/ewp-specs-api-imobility-cnr/README.md

 It is NOT guaranteed that all notifications will be delivered to you promptly.
-Some notifications may also **not reach you at all**, e.g. due to implementation errors on the calling institution's server, or the fact that no Notification Sender daemon has been implemented there (see `<sends-notifications>` element in [Incoming Mobilities API][imobilities-api]'s `manifest-entry.xsd`).
+Some notifications may also **not reach you at all**, e.g. due to implementation errors on the calling institution's server.

 Therefore, you - the sending HEI, the implementer of this CNR API - SHOULD periodically verify if your copies are up-to-date, e.g. by periodically